lucas-enve/enve-labs-aws-boto3/README.md

 ## Description

-This repository contains Python scripts that use the **boto3** library to retrieve IAM information from AWS, such as:
+This repository includes Python scripts using the **boto3** library to automate and explore different AWS services, including IAM, S3, and others.

 - List users (using paginator)
 - List user groups (using paginator)